 |1979-yyyy||Temporal coverage: 1979 through 4-digit year|

-As shown in Figure 1, data cover the Northern Hemisphere, except for circular sectors centered over the pole.
+Data cover the Northern Hemisphere, except for circular sectors centered over the pole.
 Data from the SMMR period (1978-87) have a polar gap 611 km in radius, located poleward of 84.5 degrees North latitude.
-Data from the SSM/I period (1987 through 2007) have a polar gap 311 km in radius, located poleward of 87.2 degrees North latitude.
-Spatial resolution is 25 km.
+Data from the SSM/I period (1987 through 2007) and the SSMIS period (2008 through 2012) have a polar gap 311 km in radius, located poleward of 87.2 degrees North latitude.
+See the Polar Stereographic Projection and Grid spatial coverage map for details.
+Spatial resolution is 25 km for all sensors.

 Grids are the same as those of the DMSP SSM/I-SSMIS Daily Polar Gridded Brightness Temperatures; however, only the Northern Hemisphere grid is used in this data set.
 The grid cell resolution is 25 km true at 70 degrees north latitude.
-Grid orientation is such that the first data value for the Northern Hemisphere corresponds to 30.98 degrees latitude and 168.35 degrees longitude (see Spatial Coverage Map).
+Grid orientation is such that the first data value for the Northern Hemisphere corresponds to 30.98 degrees latitude and 168.35 degrees longitude.
 The origin of each x, y grid is the pole.

 |X (km)||Y (km)||Latitude (deg)||Longitude (deg)||Position in Pixel|